W-Floyd/blog/content/posts/smart-rice-cooker.md

 Just a proxy to `Heat`, but only as a false bool.

 *Might* be used at the end of a recipe, unnecessary though.
-Examples might be canceling an infinite temperature holding cycle (e.g rice warming).
+Examples might be cancelling an infinite temperature holding cycle (e.g rice warming).

 ## Dependency Graph

 ![Dependency Connections][connections]

-[connections]: /images/rice/connections.svg "Dependency Connections"
+[connections]: /images/generated/rice/connections.svg "Dependency Connections"